 An ECMO machine can be a life-saving tool for people who are critically ill because it can support their lungs and heart.
 This can have the following effects:

 While an ECMO machine is an invaluable medical tool, it’s also one that has risks, some of them significant.

 ECMO is less likely to help older people.
 Your healthcare provider can advise you on the age-related risks and benefits.

 There are several conditions or circumstances where ECMO isn’t an option.
 These include:

 People can stay on ECMO anywhere from days to weeks.
 The length of time that a person will spend on ECMO depends on why they need this treatment.

 Healthcare providers will routinely check a person’s heart and lung functions while they’re on ECMO to make sure they’re in good condition and there are no complications.
-This also lets healthcare providers know how much longer to keep someone on ECMO.
+This also lets providers know how much longer to keep someone on ECMO.

-Once a person shows signs of recovery, healthcare providers will begin weaning them off ECMO.
+Once a person shows signs of recovery, providers will begin weaning them off ECMO.
 In most cases, this process takes between two and five days.

 A note from Cleveland Clinic

 ECMO is an option that can help many people who are critically ill with lung and heart problems.
 It’s not a new treatment, having been in use for decades.
 Modern medicine also has a better understanding today than ever before of how ECMO can help save lives.
-Unfortunately, it isn’t meant for everyone.
+But it isn’t meant for everyone.
 Your healthcare provider can explain the potential benefits and risks and help you decide what’s best in your situation.